loyjoy/academy/advanced/modules/variables.md

 </p>

 If we add a second question instead, where the user has to click on a certain answer for the module to be played, “and” would be suitable.
 For example, after the consumer has selected "riding a bicycle", he is also asked whether he wants to ride an ergometer or ride in the fresh air.
 For the rider in the fresh air, there is a product recommendation for sunscreen, and for the rider at home, a recommendation for different series to watch on the bike.
 Here, too, any number of conditions can be added.

 As soon as more than one condition is necessary, however, you should consider whether a decision table is easier to handle.
 For more information, please read our article.

 ### Process Brick: Variable

 At the beginning of this article, we mentioned that variables can be set with two process bricks.
 Now you know how it works with the questionnaire.
-Next, you learn how to use the process brick “variable”.
+Next, you learn how to use the module “variable”.
 It is not that different from the questionnaire.
 For example, there are different combinations in which the consumer will be asked if he wants to sign up for the newsletter.
 So that he is not annoyed, we add a variable to save the answer.
 Therefore you need a variable.

 <p align="center">
   <img src="variableModule.png" alt="Variable module" title="Variable module" width="300"/>